- Things to Know

-- Alcohol FAQs
+- Alcohol Negative Effect

 Alcohol is a part of many social occasions, from family dinners to parties, to sporting events and nightcaps.
 The problems associated with alcoholism are well known, but what about the impact of social drinking or a moderate intake of alcohol?
 Does alcohol belong in our diet, or does the risk that it presents outweigh any benefits that may be derived from consuming it?